Risk Factors Dashboard

 Our business may be adversely affected by downturns in the national economy and the regional economies on which we depend.

 Our financial condition and results of operations are affected by credit policies of monetary authorities, particularly the FRB.
 Actions by monetary and fiscal authorities, including the FRB, could lead to inflation, deflation, or other economic phenomena that could adversely affect our financial performance.
-Inflation has risen sharply since the end of 2021 and, while dissipating, remains elevated.
-Inflation has risen sharply since the end of 2021 and throughout 2022 at levels not seen for over 40 years.
-Small to medium-sized businesses may be impacted more during periods of high inflation as they are not able to leverage economies of scale to mitigate cost pressures compared to larger businesses.
-Consequently, the ability of our business customers to repay their loans may deteriorate, and in some cases this deterioration may occur quickly, which would adversely impact our results of operations and financial condition.
+Higher U.S. tariffs on imported goods could exacerbate inflationary pressures by increasing the cost of goods and materials for businesses and consumers.
+This may particularly affect small to medium-sized businesses, as they are less able to leverage economies of scale to mitigate cost pressures compared to larger businesses.
+Consequently, our business customers may experience increased financial strain, reducing their ability to repay loans and adversely impacting our results of operations and financial condition.
+Furthermore, a prolonged period of inflation could cause wages and other costs to us to increase, which could adversely affect our results of operations and financial condition.
 Furthermore, a prolonged period of inflation could cause wages and other costs to the Corporation to increase, which could adversely affect our results of operations and financial condition.
-Virtually all of our assets and liabilities are monetary in nature.
-As a result, interest rates tend to have a more significant impact on our performance than general levels of inflation or deflation.
-Interest rates do not necessarily move in the same direction or by the same magnitude as the prices of goods and services.
+Virtually all of our assets and liabilities are monetary in nature, and as a result, interest rates tend to have a more significant impact on our performance than general levels of inflation or deflation.
+Any claims asserted against us in the future by one of our loan purchasers may result in liabilities or legal expenses that could have a material adverse effect on our results of operations and financial condition.
+However, interest rates do not necessarily move in the same direction or magnitude as the prices of goods and services, creating additional uncertainty in the economic environment.

 Risks Related to our Lending Activities